platformsh/platformsh-docs/docs/src/integrations/overview.md

 Those logs are available via the CLI.
 In most cases they aren't necessary but may be useful for debugging an integration if it is misbehaving for some reason.

-You can get the full payload for each activity via [webhooks](../integrations/activity/webhooks.md).

 There are a handful of CLI commands available, all under the `integrations` section.

 ### List all activities

-The commands `platform integration:activity:list` or its alias `platform integration:activities` will list all updates triggered by [activities](../integrations/activity/reference.md) on a given project and integration.
+The command `platform integration:activities` lists all updates triggered by [activities](../integrations/activity/reference.md) on a given project and integration.

 For example, for the project for this site, the command `platform integration:activity:list` outputs: